Not too long ago, I was exactly where you are — wanting to start a blog but not sure exactly how to go about it.

 There is a free Udemy course which will demonstrate WordPress fundamentals including customization and configuration of your blog.
 There’s also tons of valuable resources over at WordPress.org including tutorials that will teach you everything you need to know about blogging with WordPress (also for free!).

-And, last but not least, don’t forget to snag your copy of my Guide to FREE Feminine WordPress Themes for a look at some of the prettiest themes that have premium features but won’t cost you a penny!
-Just sign up below and you’ll gain instant access to the pretty freebies.
+And, last but not least, don’t forget to snag your copy of my guide to FREE Feminine WordPress Themes for a look at some of the prettiest themes that have premium features but won’t cost you a penny!

 This page may contain affiliate links.
 Please, see the disclosure for more information.